Need help managing your child’s allowance? BusyKid provides a way to track your child’s chore achievement and seamlessly deliver allowance funds.

-The BusyKid Visa Debit Card also offers the same protections as all other VISA debit cards.
-This should provide a peace of mind for a safe experience.
+This debit card for kids also offers the same protections as all other Visa debit cards.
+This should provide peace of mind for a safe experience.

 BusyKid is a good fit for families that want an app-based allowance system.
 If your children already complete chores for an allowance, BusyKid will help you create an easier way to manage your child’s allowance.

 Once your child receives the funds, they’ll need your permission to load the money onto their debit card.

 Although you have control up until this point, you’ll have to trust your child’s spending judgment from here.
 You won’t be able to approve or deny purchases.